laohanlinux/blog/content/post/Map of GoRuntime.md

 				}
 				var useY uint8
 				if !h.sameSizeGrow() {

-					// Compute hash to make our evacuation decision (whether we need
-					// to send this key/value to bucket x or bucket y). hash := t.key.alg.hash(k2, uintptr(h.hash0))
+					hash := t.key.alg.hash(k2, uintptr(h.hash0))
 					if h.flags&iterator != 0 && !t.reflexivekey && !t.key.alg.equal(k2, k2) {
-						// If key != key (NaNs), then the hash could be (and probably
-						// will be) entirely different from the old hash.
-Moreover,
-						// it isn't reproducible.
-Reproducibility is required in the
-						// presence of iterators, as our evacuation decision must
-						// match whatever decision the iterator made.
-						// Fortunately, we have the freedom to send these keys either
-						// way.
-Also, tophash is meaningless for these kinds of keys.
-						// We let the low bit of tophash drive the evacuation decision.
-						// We recompute a new random tophash for the next level so
-						// these keys will get evenly distributed across all buckets
-						// after multiple grows.
 						useY = top & 1
 						top = tophash(hash)
 					} else {